Mayurji/mayurji.github.io/_deep-learning/Quantization.md

         input_fp32 = torch.randn(4, 1, 4, 4)
         model_fp32_prepared(input_fp32)

         # Convert the observed model to a quantized model.
-This does several things:
+It does several things:
         # quantizes the weights, computes, and stores the scale and bias value to be
         # used with each activation tensor and replaces key operators with quantized
         # implementations.